inpsyde/composer-asset-compiler/README.md

 `max-processes` is the maximum number of processes that will run in parallel.
 In theory the higher is the number the faster is the processing, but in reality that depends on the number of CPUs (and their cores) and the memory available.

-Because the compiler is written in PHP after processes are started is is necessary to check every "bit" of time that they are still running or not (so either successful or erroneous).
+Because the compiler is written in PHP, after processes are started it is necessary to check every "bit" of time that they are still running or not (so either successful or erroneous).
 This "bit" can be customized via the `processes-poll` setting.
-The value is in *microseconds*, that is 1/1000000 of a second, and it defaults to `100000 ` which means packages with intervals of 0.1 seconds.
+The value is in *microseconds*, that is 1/1000000 of a second, and it defaults to `100000 ` which means packages are checked with intervals of 0.1 seconds.

-Setting this value to be too small means packages are checked for their status more frequently, so would be possible to recognize earlier when a process is completed, but the act of _checking_ packages takes time so a too small value could actually increase the total time necessary.
+Setting this configuration to a smaller value means packages are checked for their status more frequently, so would be possible to recognize earlier when a process is completed, but the act of _checking_ packages takes time so a too small value could actually increase the total time necessary.

-On the other had, using a too big value means finished processes could not be recognized as so for some time time, making the compiler realize it is done later than what would be possible.
+On the other had, using a too big value means finished processes could not be recognized as soon as they finishes making the compiler realize the job is done later than what would be possible.

-The default value has been empirically found to be optimal, bu YMMV and the setting is there.
+The default value has been *empirically* found to be optimal, but YMMV and the setting is there.

 It worth noting that being these setting closely related to the underlying system hardware, the possibility of setting them per environment is crucial for the best optimization.